NICMx/Jool/en/intro-jool.md

 There can only be **one** Netfilter SIIT Jool instance and **one** Netfilter NAT64 instance per network namespace.

-Netfilter Jool instances start packet translation as soon as they are created (unless manually [`disabled`](https://jool.mx/en/modprobe-nat64.html#disabled)).
-They drop packets deemed corrupted, translate packets which _can_ be translated according to their configuration and return everything else to the kernel.
+Netfilter Jool instances start packet translation as soon as they are created.
+They drop packets deemed corrupted, translate packets which _can_ be translated (according to their configuration) and return everything else to the kernel.

 Netfilter plugins are not allowed to change the network protocol of their packets.
 Additionally, the kernel API does not export a means to post packets in the `FORWARD` chain.
 For these reasons, successfully translated packets skip `FORWARD`, going straight to `POSTROUTING`: